Multiparty testing preorders: Processes and testing preorders

 The operational semantics of processes is given in terms of a labelled transition system (\textsc{lts}) $p\tr{\lambda} q$ with $\lambda\in\actset\cup\{\tau,\success\}$, where $\success$ signals the successful termination of an execution.

 \begin{defi}[Transition relation] The transition relation on processes, noted $\tr{\lambda}$, is the least relation satisfying the following rules

 \end{defi}

-Multiparty applications, named {\em configurations}, are built by composing processes concurrently.
+Multiparty applications, named \emph{configurations}, are built by composing processes concurrently.
 Formally, configurations are given by the following grammar.

+We denote by $\observers$ the set of all configurations.
 We sometimes write $\Pi_{i\in 0..n} p_i$ for the parallel composition $p_0 \ \|\ \ldots\ \|\ p_n$.
-The operational semantics of configurations, which accounts for the communication between peers, is obtained by extending the {\sc lts} in Definition~\ref{def:lts-processes} with the following rules:
+The operational semantics of configurations, which accounts for the communication between processes, is obtained by extending the {\sc lts} in Definition~\ref{def:lts-processes} with the following rules:

 All rules are standard apart for the last one that is not present in~\cite{DBLP:journals/tcs/NicolaH84}.
 This rule states that the concurrent composition of processes can report success only when all processes in the composition do so.